 Recommendation for Executive Action

-Comments: As of May 2018, DOD has taken some steps to address the recommendation, including fielding a comprehensive satisfaction survey of beneficiaries over the age of 65 who have moved their prescriptions from a retail pharmacy to a Military Treatment Facility (MTF).
+Comments: At the time of the report, DOD concurred with our recommendation and has taken some steps to address the recommendation.
+For example, as of May 2018, DOD fielded a comprehensive satisfaction survey of beneficiaries over the age of 65 who have moved their prescriptions from a retail pharmacy to a Military Treatment Facility (MTF).
 Most of the beneficiaries surveyed were satisfied with the availability, timeliness, and accuracy of prescriptions filled at MTFs.
 DOD plans to expand the survey to include all beneficiaries who moved their prescriptions as a result of the mandatory program beginning in August 2018.
 Regarding tracking the availability, timeliness, and accuracy of prescriptions filled across MTFs, DOD is engaging in initiatives to develop data systems to collect and monitor information across MTFs.
 DOD plans to conduct a pilot program on the display of wait times at MTF pharmacies.
 This pilot will result in data systems that allow additional tracking of timeliness of medications across MTFs to ensure quality performance.
 The pilot is underway and results from this pilot program are still being gathered.
 When the results of the pilot are finalized, we will review the available results.
 For mail order, DOD has not separately tracked data on the availability, timeliness, and accuracy of prescriptions filled by beneficiaries that have transitioned from retail to mail order and has not separately surveyed the satisfaction of these beneficiaries.
 Given that these beneficiaries have been using mail order for more than 2 years since the transition began in October 2015, DOD's monitoring of all mail order users is most likely sufficient.

 Recommendation: To be able to identify and address problems that may occur and thus help ensure a smooth transition, the Secretary of Defense should require the Defense Health Agency ensure that planning documents for the expansion include specific requirements to continuously monitor affected beneficiaries, including whether (1) covered medications are available and filled in a timely and accurate manner through mail order and across MTF pharmacies; and (2) beneficiaries are satisfied with the transition to mail order and MTF pharmacies.